Cahill Logo

 • Advised a global mining pool on compliance with New York BitLicense regulations.

-• Advised a cryptocurrency market data aggregator on compliance with SEC and CFTC regulations, including those concerning broker-dealers, futures commission merchants, introducing brokers, swaps, and derivatives.
+• Advised a crypto market data aggregator on compliance with SEC and CFTC regulations, including those concerning broker-dealers, futures commission merchants, introducing brokers, swaps, and derivatives.

-• Advised a prominent U.S. digital asset trading platform on Securities Act compliance concerning cryptocurrency lending and interest-yielding products.
+• Advised a prominent U.S. digital asset trading platform on Securities Act compliance concerning crypto lending and yield-bearing products.

 Transactional Advice

-• Advising several venture capital firms on minimizing regulatory compliance risks in connection with investments in startups in emerging markets, including DeFi and FinTech.
+• Advising several venture capital firms on minimizing regulatory compliance risks in connection with investments in startups in emerging markets, including AI, DeFi, and FinTech.

 • Provided due diligence and disclosure advice to the financing sources of 888 Holdings’ $2.35 billion acquisition of William Hill’s foreign businesses.

-• Advised a global asset manager and a leading non-profit organization on due diligence pertaining to anti-money laundering, Bank Secrecy Act, and OFAC sanctions risks relating to certain transactions involving cryptocurrency.
+• Advised a global traditional asset manager and a leading non-profit organization on due diligence pertaining to anti-money laundering, Bank Secrecy Act, and OFAC sanctions risks relating to certain crypto transactions.

-• Advised a foreign digital asset exchange on due diligence associated with a minority investment in a U.S. prime broker.
+• Provided due diligence advice to a foreign digital asset exchange for an investment in a U.S. prime broker.

 *Matters handled prior to joining Cahill.